extraorange/robotframework-chromefortesting/README.md

   └── chromefortesting_config.json     +
 ```

-_You might want to include your custom bin folder in your .gitignore ..._
+_You might want to include your custom bin folder in your .gitignore..._

 ### :warning: Oi, Windows!
 Due to Chromedriver server-like nature, if Google Chrome is installed on Windows -> Chromedriver will attempt to communicate to Google Chrome default binary install location ```C:\Program Files\Google\Chrome\Application\``` uncoditionally, preeceding system-wide $PATH look-ups and their priority order or .venv activation $PATH gatekeeping.